maxkozlowski/Python-for-Excel-users/Data types and operators.md

 new_dictionary = {'Kane':6, 'Griezmann':4, 'Lukaku':4, 'Cheryshev':4, 'Mbappe':4}
 ```

-You cen extract the number of goals scored by each player just by calling his name (the key in this dictionary).
+You can extract the number of goals scored by each player just by calling his name (the key in this dictionary).

 ```python
 new_dictionary['Kane']